plone/mockup-training/intro.rst

 anymore.
 Mockup encourages us also to test all JavaScript code, and it does it by using well known testing frameworks which allows us to easily write unit and integration tests.
 All patterns are encapsulated and can easily be reused.
-Reusability is possible, because dependencies from JavaScript code to a specific DOM structure is gone.
+Reusability is possible, because dependencies from JavaScript code on a specific DOM structure is gone.
 Patterns are only loaded and configured via HTML class names and data attributes only.
 Paradise.

 `TODO: difference to patternslib`
 Around 2012, Mockup came to the stage.
 Rok Garbas, always aware about the power behind JavaScript, developed Mockup out of frustration with JavaScript.
-Mockup started as a fork of split-off `Patternslib` - at least it took it's idea of a Pattern registry. `Patternslib` was developed by Wichert Akkerman and fellows, including `Florian Friesdorf` with whom Rok was in intense debate about ways joining efforts.
+Mockup started as a fork of split-off `Patternslib` - at least it took its idea of a Pattern registry. `Patternslib` was developed by Wichert Akkerman and fellows, including `Florian Friesdorf` with whom Rok was in intense debate about ways of joining efforts.

 Mockup stayed a seperate project, was accepted for inclusion in the Plone core